ros2/ros2_documentation/source/Tutorials/URDF/Adding-Physical-and-Collision-Properties-to-a-URDF-Model.rst

 Next Steps
 ----------
-Reduce the amount of code and annoying math you have to do by :ref:`using xacro <URDFXacro>`.
+Reduce the amount of code and annoying math you have to do by :doc:`using xacro <./Using-Xacro-to-Clean-Up-a-URDF-File>`.